0x100/n-loops/README.md

 }
 ```

-This is also simple with the library's DSL:
+This is also pretty straightforward to implement with the library's DSL:
 ```java
 new NLoops()
     .from(0).to(3).inc(2)